 For example, almost all naturally occurring plant and food items contain some level of lead.
 A single sweet potato can include over 1 microgram per serving, and would therefore be required by California state law to bear a Proposition 65 warning.
 The World Health Organization (WHO) has established that it is permissible to allow 3.75 mcg of lead/kg of body weight per day, which multiplies the Proposition 65 limit 500 times over.

 You will see that any formula that contains more than 0.5 mcg of lead per day has the Prop 65 warning on the label, and that any marine-derived product bears a similar PCB warning.
 While these warnings are not required for product sales in other states, we do sell products in California through large, national distributors.
+Therefore, you may see these warnings appear on our products even if you are not in California.

 We hope this helps explain why we have included these warnings on select products.
 Feel free to contact us if you have further questions.